 ECUAMOD - simulating tax and benefit policies for development in Ecuador

-The latest available version of ECUAMOD is based on the National Income and Expenditure Survey in Rural and Urban households (Encuesta Nacional de Ingresos y Gastos de Hogares Urbanos y Rurales, ENIGHUR) 2011/12 allowing for representative results on the national and sub-national level.
-Policies are simulated for 2011 through 2017 (based on updated household-level data from 2011/2012).
+The latest available version of ECUAMOD is based on four surveys: the National Income and Expenditure Survey in Rural and Urban households (Encuesta Nacional de Ingresos y Gastos de Hogares Urbanos y Rurales, ENIGHUR) 2011/12 and the National Surveys of Employment, Underemployment, and Unemployment (Encuesta Nacional de Empleo, Desempleo y Subempleo, ENEMDU) from December 2019, 2020 and 2021, allowing for representative results at the national and sub-national level.
+Policies are simulated for the years 2011-2022.

 After ECUAMOD was launched in 2016, four training courses on ECUAMOD model have taken place.
 Participants have included government officials and researchers, such as representatives from the Central Bank of Ecuador and the Ministries of Economic Policy and Finance of Ecuador.